Double Robust Bayesian Inference on Average Treatment Effects: Introduction

+In both simulations and an empirical illustration using the National Supported Work Demonstration data, we provide evidence that our procedure performs well compared to existing Bayesian and frequentist approaches.
+In our Monte Carlo simulations, we find that our method results in improved empirical coverage probabilities, while maintaining very competitive lengths for confidence intervals.
+This finite sample advantage is also observed over Bayesian methods that rely solely on prior corrections.
+In particular, we note that our approach leads to more accurate uncertainty quantification and is less sensitive to estimated propensity scores being close to boundary values.

-While the BvM theorem for parametric Bayesian models is well-established \citep{van1998asymptotic}, the semiparametric version is still being studied very actively when nonparametric priors are used.
-The area has received an enormous amount of attention \citep{castillo2012gaussian,castillo2015bvm,norets2015hetero,yang2015bvm,ray2020causal,florens2019gaussian}.
-Given the technical arguments in the aforementioned work, such results are derived under a so-called ``no-bias" condition.
-This is in the same spirit of the frequentist counterpart, which generally leads to strong smoothness restrictions and may not be satisfied when the dimensionality of covariates is large relative to the smoothness properties of the underlying functions; see the discussion on page 395 of \cite{van1998asymptotic}.
+The BvM theorem for parametric Bayesian models is well-established; see, for instance, \cite{van1998asymptotic}.
+Its semiparametric version is still being studied very actively when nonparametric priors are used \citep{castillo2012gaussian,castillo2015bvm,ray2020causal}.
 To the best of our knowledge, our new semiparametric BvM theorem is the first one that possesses the double robustness property.
-Our paper is also connected to another active research area concerning Bayesian inference that is robust with respect to partial or weak identification in finite dimensional models \citep{chen2018MC,giacomini2020robust,andrews2022gmm}.
+Our paper is also connected to another active research area concerning Bayesian inference for parameters in econometric models, which is robust to partial or weak identification \citep{chen2018MC,giacomini2020robust,andrews2022gmm}.
 The framework and the approach we take is different.
-Nonetheless, they share the same scope of robustifying the Bayesian inference procedure.
+Nonetheless, they share the same scope of tailoring the Bayesian inference procedure to new challenges in contemporary econometrics.